Phillaur Fort

 Phillaur Fort or Maharaja Ranjit Singh Fort is located on the Grand Trunk Road in Phillaur, Punjab, India.

+History

 During the reign of Shah Jahan (1628-1658) an Imperial sarai was constructed here and in 1809 it was rebuilt as a fort under the rule of Maharaja Ranjit Singh (1780–1839).
 It was designed by Dewan Mohkam Chand, with the assistance of Ranjit Singh's French and Italian generals.
-It was constructed as a response to the British, who built a fort in nearby Ludhiana.
-In 1846 the British took control of the fort following the defeat of the Sikhs at the Battle of Aliwal.
-The fort remained under the control of the army until 1890 when it was transferred to the civil authorities, who used it as a police training centre.
-On 6 April 1973 it was renamed as 'Maharaja Ranjit Singh Fort' by the Punjab Government.
-Since 1981 it has been used as the Maharaja Ranjit Singh Punjab Police Academy.
+It was constructed as a response to the British, who built a Fort in nearby Ludhiana.